| Key Takeaways |

 - Raids across multiple countries

-- Arrested 179 suspects in six nations
+- Arrested 179 suspects in seven countries

 - Seized over $6.5 million in cash and cryptocurrency, along with 500 kg of drugs